Architecture

 The new townhouse on the centrally located Kornmarktplatz in Bregenz is intended to make an independent contribution to the cultural and public life of the city on Lake Constance.
 The new five-story building houses a small hotel, a function room for cultural events, and a private apartment, preserving the original historic façade so that the building fits seamlessly into the existing context of the city.

-© Herzog & de Meuron
+hallo © Herzog & de Meuron

-Skizze von Jacques Herzog
+Skizze Jacques Herzog

 Dietmar Steiner